About Kala Brand Music Co.™

 Where are Kala instruments made?

-All Kala models are designed in California and manufactured by teams in select locations throughout the globe, depending on the model; we have a variety of products manufactured in China, Indonesia, Portugal, Vietnam, and India.
-The Kala® Elite USA Series and California U•BASS® Series are built here in the United States.
+All Kala models are designed in California and manufactured by teams in select locations throughout the globe, depending on the model; we have a variety of products manufactured in China, Indonesia, Portugal, Vietnam, India, and Brazil.
+The Kala Revelator™ Nautilus Series and California U•BASS® Series are built in the United States at the Kala USA Workshop in Petaluma, California.